ArchiveBox/docs/Scheduled-Archiving.md

-## Schedule regular importing of new links into your archive
+## Schedule daily importing of new links into your archive

 To schedule regular archiving you can use any task scheduler like `cron`, `at`, `sytsemd`, etc.